How to respond to a student

 Contacting the Disability Service

 Students are encouraged to book their own appointments with the Disability Service.
-They can do this via the Student Services helpdesk in 4 West.
+They can do this via the Student Support helpdesk in 4 West.

 What the Disability Team will do